HanyRabah/Infinite-recursive-shape/README.md

 The idea is to create a recursive function to draw boxes inside each other in array from 3 different variables `width` `height` and `padding`

+## Technology used
+I used `create react app` for the UI and I used `Jest` for testing the function and `travis` for CI/CD I created 2 function for draw function in `draw.js` file I used different techniques for that one is recursion and the second solution is AB|CD or mirroring the array.

 ## Installation
-In the project directory, you can run:
+cd project directory, and run:

 `yarn && yarn start`

-  ## For Testing
+## Testing
-  Test only run on the draw() function matching data from `JSON` file to check the result of the function.
+Test only run on the draw() function matching data from `JSON` file to check the value given toward the result of the function.

+I created the function inside an `object` so I can run deep testing on it as recursive function calls itself directly it is not possible to spy on those calls since they refer directly to the function.

+In order to spy on recursive calls they must refer to functions that can be spied on.
+Fortunately, this is possible by two ways either by wrapping the function inside object or by importing a recursive function back into its own module and use the imported function for the recursion

+so I chooses the first option to run the jest.

+to run the testing
-### `yarn test`
+`yarn test`

 ## First Solution

-The first solution I am using Array.from to create every row in the array by checking one by one
+The first solution I used Array.from to get the  `width` of the array and the `height` of the array and then create every row in the array separately.

+### The Big O

 ## Second Solution